• Skip to primary navigation

 The installation process varies for different types of routers but they all follow the same basic steps.

-• Access your router’s administration menu.
+- Access your router’s administration menu.

-• Open the VPN client.
+- Open the VPN client.

-• Configure your VPN connection.
+- Configure your VPN connection.

-• Check whether the VPN connection has been established.
+- Check whether the VPN connection has been established.

 For this review, I’m going to show you how to set up a VPN on an ASUS router with stock firmware.
-And while we’re showing ExpressVPN in this tutorial, you can do pretty much this same thing with any of these popular VPNs for routers.
+And while we’re showing ExpressVPN in this tutorial, you can do pretty much the same thing with any of these popular VPNs for routers.

 Step 1: Access your Router’s Control Panel

-Most routers use 192.168.0.1 or 192.168.1.1 or a custom URL, but in either case it will be displayed on the back or bottom of the WiFi box.
+Most routers use 192.168.0.1 or 192.168.1.1 or a custom URL, but in either case, it will be displayed on the back or bottom of the WiFi box.
 This will take you to the login page.
 Consult the manual to determine the default username and password if needed.

 Step 2: Find the VPN Client